department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/Project_Plan_Outline_2019.md

 There are several different services, resources, specifics, and unique stories surrounding each VA Medical Center.

 ## Requirements and Constraints
-Onboarding (va.gov-CMS), access, exiting knowledge, and lessons learned from the pilot project at Pittsburg, PA VAMC website.
+Full team access to va.gov and CMS (Drupal) and lessons learned from the pilot project at Pittsburg, PA VAMC website.

 ## Discovery Takeaways
-Still in Discovery - Onboarding, reviewing documentation, and the next steps in deploying across VISN 4
+Still partially in Discovery - Total of 37 required Web pages and over an addition 55 posible web pages per site depending on system.
+To include upto 90 individially detailed Health Services.

 ## Solution Approach
 Breaking down each of the VAMC websites into archetypes to categorize the pages and content by:<br>